Ed-Whyatt/cotswold-book-and-movie-club-ms2/README.md

     1. As a First Time User, I want to see information on the events and when the next event is on and where.
     2. As a First Time User, I want to navigate the website easily and interact with the content.
     3. As a First Time User, I want to easily navigate to make an enquiry.
-    4. As a First Time User, I want to sign up to the newsletter.
-    5. As a First Time User, I want to easily navigate to the movie search page.
+    4. As a First Time User, I want to easily navigate to the movie search page.
-    6. As a First Time User, I want to easily navigate to the book search page.
+    5. As a First Time User, I want to easily navigate to the book search page.
 - ### Returning user goals
-    1. As a Returning User, I want to see if all the upcoming book and movie events
+    1. As a Returning User, I want to see all the new and upcoming book and movie events.
     2. As a Returning User, I want to send a contact message.
     3. As a Returning User, I want to navigate to the club’s social media.
-    4. As a Returning User, I want to see book of the month.
 - ### Frequent user goals
     1. As a Frequent user, I want to easily search for a book.
     2. As a Frequent user, I want to easily sech for a movie.